 - Request TA from your branch of service.
 See your education services officer or education counselor.

-- Complete an application for VA education benefits, VA Form 22-1990.
+- Complete an application for VA education benefits, using the VA's VONAPP website.

 - If you've previously filed a claim for MGIB and weren't denied benefits, simply submit your signed TA approval form to the VA Regional Processing Office that handles your claim.

 Important: These claims are handled differently from claims for GI Bill without TA.
 For Top-up claims, you won't need to check in with the school official who certifies VA benefits.
-We won't need an enrollment certification on VA Form 22-1999.
+The VA doesn't need an enrollment certification on VA Form 22-1999.
 You won't need to check for approval of the program for VA benefits; approval isn't an issue.
 That's because Top-up is payable for any course for which TA is payable under DOD criteria.

 VA determines your eligibility for GI Bill.
 If you're eligible for GI Bill, the TA approval form establishes your eligibility for Top-up.
 No certifications from the school are needed.